laravel/docs/upgrade.md

     *
     !.gitignore

-This directory should be writable, and will be used by the framework to store temporary optimization files like `compiled.php`, `routes.php`, `config.php`, and `services.json`.
+This directory should be writable, and will be used by the framework to store temporary optimization files like `compiled.php`, `routes.php`, `config.php` and `services.json`.

 ### Add `BroadcastServiceProvider` Provider